DiogoGoto/IAQ-Sensor/README.md

 - [Lipo 1200mAh Battery](https://www.adafruit.com/product/258)

 ## Quick Setup
-Start by clonning this repository into your machine
+Start by cloning this repository into your machine
 #### Case and Circuit
 1. Print the enclosure files under CAD Files.
 2. Solder the sensors to the perfboard.